 6. Scout GPS: Scout provides you with personalized navigation on your smartphone.
 You get voice-guided, turn by turn navigation with cheap gas finder, traffic data, and recent trips tracking.
 You can share your ETA with your friends and colleagues from this app.

-7. CoPilot Live Premium: CoPilot Live is a universal navigation application that works on all iPhones and the latest iPads.
+7. CoPilot: CoPilot is a navigation application that works on all iPhones and the latest iPads.
 It offers offline maps with free updates.
 Live traffic service is included (for 12 months).
 This app is integrated with Wikipedia, Yelp, and Google Local Search to offer you the best local information possible.
-Plenty of awesome paid add-ons are included for it as well.
+Plenty of powerful paid add-ons are included for it as well.

 8. MapQuest: MapQuest does not need any introduction.
 It’s a free navigation solution that provides you with directions and speaks them to you on the road.
 Find Me and Auto-Reroute features are nice to have.
 You get road information every 5 minutes.
 Another decent free option for iPhone users.